luciotato/LiteScript/source/Lexer.lite.md

         .lineNum=1
         .column=1
         .lines=[]
+        .hLines=[] //header file lines

         .lastOriginalCodeComment = 0
         .lastOutCommentLine = 0

-        #if do generate sourceMap and in node
+if sourceMap option is set, and we're in node generating .js

+        #ifdef PROD_C
+        do nothing
+        #else
         if not options.nomap and type of process isnt 'undefined' # in node import SourceMap
               .sourceMap = new SourceMap
+        #end if

 #### Method put(text:string)
 put a string into produced code